 Putting the laundry instructions to use in an artful way was a fun challenge!

-Authentic crate stamping tip:
+Authentic crate stamping tip

-.If you desire a true, crate feel with your stencilling, look for faded boards and crates as your backdrop, then stencil with an uneven hand.
+If you desire a true, crate feel with your stencilling, look for faded boards and crates as your backdrop, then stencil with uneven coverage.

 Honestly, a collection of any one thing, as long as they are all slightly different, creates an interesting, artful grouping if displayed together.
-Which does not help curb my hoarding habit one bit.
+Which does not help curb my junk hoarding habit one bit.

 I also actually iron on an antique ironing board since I have only 4 in my stash.
 But even if you don’t, collecting these make instant, pretty side tables for any tasks that require a little extra space.